Zed2135/Delivery-Drone-Project/README.md

 There is a README file in each sencondary folder that explains the content.
 Please read the README file first.

-If you have any question about the project, please leave a comment.
+If you have any question about the project, please leave a comment in the 'Issues' section above.
 I may not check Github frequently, so if it is ergent, please email me via 570486155@qq.com.